How to Cure Sciatica Permanently

 Medications

-Once the pain has subsided, a health care provider can devise a programme to prevent future injuries.
+Once the pain has subsided, a healthcare provider can devise a program to prevent future injuries.
 This usually includes exercises to improve posture, core strength, and range of motion.

-In some cases, injecting a corticosteroid medication into the area around the painful nerve root can help.
-A single injection can often help reduce pain.
-Three can be given in a single year.
+In some cases, injecting corticosteroid medication into the area around the painful nerve root can help.
+A single injection can often reduce pain, and three can be given in a single year.

 Surgery